chakra-ui/chakra-ui/tooling/storybook-addon/README.md

 ## Color Mode Tool

-You will be able to toggle your color mode with the button in the toolbar as you can see below:

-It try to sync with your theme throught the localstorage key
+You will be able to toggle your color mode with the button in the toolbar.
+It tries to sync with your theme through the localstorage key.